 Doctors could also use special tubes to suction out a clot.

-These procedures work best within 6 hours of the first acute stroke symptoms, but can sometimes be helpful up to 24 hours later.
+Such procedures work best within 6 hours of the first acute stroke symptoms, but they can sometimes be helpful up to 24 hours later.

 Janet O’Dell, RN